ActiveCampaign/app-wordpress/README.md

 ### 6.3

-* After upgrading go to ActiveCampaign settings and make sure your Site Tracking setting and options are set appropriately
+* After upgrading go to ActiveCampaign settings and make sure your Site Tracking setting and options are set appropriately.

 ### 6.25